April 14 COVID-19 cases per county, some towns, and how to search by ZIP code.

 Cook County

-• The Cook County Department of Public Health listed 227 cases of COVID-19 in Des Plaines, 179 in Glenview, 90 in Park Ridge, 89 in Mount Prospect, 81 in Schaumburg, 75 in Wheeling, 74 each in Arlington Heights and Palatine, 58 in Streamwood, 45 in Elk Grove Village, 44 in Hoffman Estates, 28 in Rolling Meadows, 27 in Buffalo Grove (Cook County portion), and 18 in Prospect Heights.
-(Visit bit.ly/dhcookcovid19data for more towns.)
+• The Cook County Department of Public Health listed 281 cases of COVID-19 in Des Plaines, 186 in Glenview, 92 each in Park Ridge and Mount Prospect, 84 in Schaumburg, 80 in Wheeling, 78 in Palatine, 76 in Arlington Heights, 58 in Streamwood, 48 in Hoffman Estates, 47 in Elk Grove Village, 29 in Rolling Meadows, 21 in Buffalo Grove (Cook County portion), and 20 in Prospect Heights.

-• The Cook County sheriff's office website has reported three deaths of Cook County jail detainees; 323 detainees have tested positive.
-Of those: 21 are in the hospital, and 144 who previously tested positive are being monitored at a recovery facility at the jail.
-Inmates testing negative totaled 52.
-Among sheriff's office employees, 234 had tested positive as of Tuesday; 18 have recovered and are back at work.

 Lake County

-• The Lake County Health Department lists 1,641 confirmed cases of COVID-19 and 56 deaths on its coronavirus website as of Tuesday (visit bit.ly/dhlakecovid19).
+• The Lake County Health Department lists 1,721 confirmed cases of COVID-19 and 65 deaths.

-• Cases in some Lake County towns: 410 to 414 in Waukegan, 65 to 69 in Gurnee and Round Lake, 50 to 54 in Mundelein, 40 to 44 in Libertyville, 35 to 39 in Vernon Hills, 25 to 29 each in Buffalo Grove (Lake County portion), Grayslake, and Wauconda, 20 to 24 each in Lake Zurich and Lake Villa.
+• Cases in some Lake County towns: 430 to 434 in Waukegan, 70 to 74 in Round Lake, 65 to 69 in Gurnee, 55 to 59 in Mundelein, 40 to 44 in Libertyville, 35 to 39 each in Vernon Hills and Buffalo Grove (Lake County portion), 25 to 29 each in Grayslake, Wauconda, Lake Zurich and Lake Villa.

 Kane County

-• The Kane County Health Department confirms 453 cases of COVID-19 with 24 deaths on its website Tuesday at kanehealth.com.
+• The Kane County Health Department confirms 473 cases of COVID-19 with 24 deaths at kanehealth.com.

-• Cases per town include 167 in Aurora (Kane County portion), 94 in Elgin (Kane portion), 43 in St. Charles, 14 each in Geneva and North Aurora, 12 each in Batavia and South Elgin, 11 in Gilberts, and eight in Sugar Grove.
+• Cases per town include 173 in Aurora (Kane County portion), 95 in Elgin (Kane portion), 42 in St. Charles, 15 each in Batavia and South Elgin, 14 in Geneva, 13 in North Aurora, 11 in Gilberts, and eight in Sugar Grove.

 DuPage County

-• The DuPage County Health Department reports 1,313 confirmed cases of COVID-19 and 60 deaths on its coronavirus website Tuesday (visit bit.ly/dhdupagecovid19).
+• The DuPage County Health Department reported 1,393 confirmed cases and 64 deaths.

-• Cases per suburb include 106 in Naperville (DuPage portion), 91 in Addison, 83 in Carol Stream, 75 each in Bensenville, 76 in Lombard, 68 in Willowbrook, 65 in Elmhurst, 53 in Glendale Heights, 52 in Downers Grove, 45 in Aurora (DuPage County portion) and 47 in West Chicago.
+• Cases per suburb include 110 in Naperville (DuPage portion), 94 in Addison, 90 in Carol Stream, 85 in Bensenville, 79 in Lombard, 71 in Willowbrook, 67 in Elmhurst, 66 in Glendale Heights, 54 in Downers Grove, 48 in West Chicago, and 46 in Aurora (DuPage County portion).

 McHenry County

-• There are 266 cases of COVID-19 and nine deaths in McHenry County, according to the health department's website (bit.ly/dhmchenrycovid19) Tuesday.
+• There are 274 cases of COVID-19 and 12 deaths in McHenry County, according to the health department.

 Will County